 The chiropractors that practice in the United States today are required to pass numerous national board exams and hold a state license, but they still approach their 35 million patients with a diverse range of treatment protocols and perspectives.
 This sets chiropractic work apart from standard care in a way that some patients appreciate and others view with skepticism.

 I know many highly successful chiropractors who are doing incredible work, and their following is so loyal that it’s nearly evangelical.
-But for every one chiropractor enjoying so much success, there’s a dozen or more struggling to reach new patients.
+But for every one chiropractor enjoying so much success, there’s a dozen or more struggling to reach new patients, even those moving towards virtual healthcare.

 Could the “rogue” origins and fragmented practices of chiropractic care be the underlying reasons that chiropractic care is underutilized and underrated?